artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

    - I would recommend my company to my friends.
    - Staff morale within my department is positive.

 These questions were a sample of the staff culture/organizational health questions that I gathered responses for.
-Finally, after I cleaned, processed, and pivoted the data, I created an interactive visualization in Tableau for stakeholders to utilize and make decisions on.
+Finally, after I cleaned, processed, and pivoted the data, I created an interactive visualization in Tableau for stakeholders to utilize and make decisions about.

 **Final Report:**